oliveirampo/ibm_engine_recommendation/README.md

 Python 3.8.8

-The list of packages and recommended versions are listed in file app/requirements.txt
+The list of packages and recommended versions are listed in file requirements.txt

 ### Installation